nianlonggu/SciLit/README.md

         └── 2307
 ```

-## Build Paper Index
+## Build Paper Database

-This is used for search engine for existing collections (PMCOA and arXiv in our case).
+Convert the corpus from the original format (tar.gz for PMCOA and PDF for arXiv) to a unified SQLite paper database, in which each record represents a paper and follows the same JSON schema.
+This is used for search engine for existing collections.
 ```bash
 BASE_DIR=$PWD
 cd backend/1_document_prefetch/ && bash script_build_all_databases.sh
 cd $BASE_DIR
 ```

+Running this script automatically builds the databases for PMCOA and arXiv.
+The dockerized code base for building databases for these two collections is available at **backend/1_document_prefetch/src/build_database/**

 ## Start Backend Services
 ```bash